Ai Business

 This happens to me less often now, not because the tools got better but because I developed a filter that kills most evaluations in under ten minutes.
 The filter has saved me hundreds of hours and thousands of euros in subscriptions to tools I would have used twice and forgotten.

-If you are a founder drowning in “you should try this AI tool” recommendations, you need a filter, not more tools.
+If you're a founder drowning in “you should try this AI tool” recommendations, you need a filter, not more tools.

 The Shiny Tool Problem